chromaui/chromatic-docs/setup.md

 The above script command will pick up your app code by reading the `CHROMATIC_APP_CODE` environment variable.
 After adding the above, ensure you set `CHROMATIC_APP_CODE` when you run builds---such as in your CI config.

 If you allowed `chromatic` to add the above line, it will also have written the environment variable to your `package.json`.
-Depending on your level of trust of your code hosting provider, you should consider removing the environment variable and setting via your CI config.
+This environment variable can also be set via your CI config for extra privacy.

-## Running
+## Run Chromatic

 Once you've installed the `storybook-chromatic` package and have an `<app-code>`, run the following command in your project directory.